medialab/edx_helpers/README.md

-edx_helpers
+EDX Helpers
 ===========

-helpers to publish content in an EDX mooc platform
+Helpers to publish content in an EDX mooc platform